peake100/rogerRabbit-go/zdocs/source/index.rst

 Goals
 -----

-The goals of the Roger, Rabbit package are as follows.
+The goals of the Roger, Rabbit package are as follows:

 - **Offer a drop-in replacement for rogerRabbit/amqp**: APIs may be extended (adding fields to `amqp.Config` or additional methods to `*amqp.Channel`, for instance) but